Powerful and flexible

 Hand-drawn or clean look

 With WireframeSketcher you get rough, unfinished, hand-drawn look for your mockups.
 This way your stakeholders won’t be distracted by little details and you can focus on what’s important.
-When needed, you can instantly switch to clean theme.
+When needed, you can instantly switch to a clean look.

 Extensive library of UI controls